Although porcelain continues to rank among the most popular flooring materials, there has been a real surge in the popularity of natural stone.

 What are the advantages and disadvantages of natural stone?

-Much like porcelain tiles, there are a number of advantages and disadvantages that come with using all types of natural stone tile.
+As with any surface solution, there are a number of advantages and disadvantages that come with using natural stone tiles.
+We’ve laid out the key ones to be aware of below:

 The benefits of natural stone